Anthrocon/www/content/news/2018-05-22 hotel-room-reservations-close-on-june-12th/index.md

 {{< img src="image-asset.jpg" hint="photo" >}}

-Need a hotel room for Anthrocon? &nbsp;All double rooms are sold out except for Marriott and Wyndham Grand. &nbsp;Room blocks close on June 12th, reserve your hotel room now!
+Need a hotel room for Anthrocon?
+All double rooms are sold out except for Marriott and Wyndham Grand.
+Room blocks close on June 12th, reserve your hotel room now!

 [Head on over to our hotel page to get started!](/hotel)

-Just as we did last year, we will also have a shuttle service running between overflow hotels and the DLCC this year every half hour.&nbsp;Schedules will be finalized and posted closer to the con.
+Just as we did last year, we will also have a shuttle service running between overflow hotels and the DLCC this year every half hour.
+Schedules will be finalized and posted closer to the con.